jeromehue/PLD-COMP/README.md

 This is a long term project in 4th year in computer science at INSA Lyon.<br/>
 The goal is to create a compiler for a subset of the C programming language.

+`grammar/` contains the Antlr4 grammar for a subset of C (.g4 files)<br/>
 `src/` contains the source code (.cpp and .h files)<br/>
-`grammar/` contains the Antlr4 grammar for a subset of C (.g4 files)<br/>
 `tests/` contains everything related to tests

 ## Prerequisites
-Make sure to create a `Makefile.local` file containing your local Antlr4 paths, e.g :
+Make sure to create a `Makefile.local` file containing your local Antlr4 paths, e.g.:
 ```
 ANTLR4_BINDIR=/usr/bin
 ANTLR4_INCDIR=/usr/include/antlr4-runtime